 Teachers per class: 2

 These are exciting years.
-Primary students become readers and writers, explore math, music and science, and gain confidence in their new abilities.
-Whether chronicling a family outing in their journals, dying wool with plants they have grown and harvested, or deciding whether a number is odd or even, Primary children delight in “doing.”
-In-depth studies engage children’s imaginations and curiosity about the past, as well as about the world around them.
+Primary students are becoming readers and writers, and exploring math, music, and science.
+Whether chronicling a family outing in their journals, dyeing wool with plants they’ve grown and harvested, or playing a number racing game, primary children are thinkers and doers.